SwiftSeal/resistify/README.md

 Here, the positions, probabilities, and sequence of NLRexpress motif hits are listed.
 The five amino acids upstream and downstream of the motif site are also provided.
+In PRR mode, only LRR motifs will be reported.

 ### domains.tsv